scottyschup/jekyll-netlify-cms/readme.md

 To run firebase app locally:
 ```
+# If you just need to view the site locally run
+jekyll build

-jekyll serve # if you want the app to reload whenever changes are made
+# Else if you plan on making changes to the site and want to see your changes update automatically, run the following and leave it open
-firebase serve
+jekyll serve

+firebase serve # This command must be run regardless of which option you chose above
 ```
 If you run `firebase serve` and get this error message: `Error: Unable to authorize access to project mac-site`, then try running `firebase use --add` and select `mac-site` when prompted.
+Give it the alias "default".

 If `mac-site` doesn't appear as an option, then contact <nicole@midwestaccesscoalition.org>.

 ## Deploy
 ```